10 Christmas Promotion Ideas for eCommerce

 The Body Shop is a British company selling skin care products, cosmetics, and perfumes.
 Last year they decided to improve their Christmas online sales using an email campaign and some good old CSR.
 The first part of their campaign consisted of giving customers up to 50% off regular-priced items bought between December 23, 2020, and January 18, 2021, online and in selected stores.
 Discounts didn't include gift sets, charitable items, and gift cards purchases.
 The promotion couldn't be combined with other coupons or discounts.

-Supporting a charity, besides being part of the Christmas marketing strategy, makes customers feel that they can do something good with their purchases and pairs well with the Christmas spirit of giving.
+Supporting a charity, besides being part of the holiday marketing, makes customers feel that they can do something good with their purchases and pairs well with the Christmas spirit of giving.

 One of them was 12 days of deals.
 It is an event that Amazon has been running for the last couple of years at the beginning of December.
-Last year, it lasted from December 3 to December 14.
+It lasted from December 3 to December 14.
 To join the event you need to have an account on the Amazon website.

 For 12 days, Amazon would reveal different kinds of discounts – each day was dedicated to different kinds of items, such as electronics, beauty, or home decor.
 Customers didn't know which products were going to be discounted and the discount itself was revealed on the particular day, not before.
 The intention was to give customers a final push to buy Christmas gifts for family and friends.
 As you can see below customers could see what kind of categories will be discounted on particular days but the amount varied between products.

-This kind of campaign can improve Christmas sales causing more customers to complete the checkout and increase the participation rates thanks to the gamification.
+This kind of campaign can improve Christmas shopping causing more customers to complete the checkout and increase the participation rates thanks to the gamification.

 Most companies nowadays run open-for-all public coupons campaigns with limited personalization.
 Analyzing different kinds of Christmas promotion ideas, I can see that personalized codes aren't an especially popular strategy for Christmas marketing.
 That's why implementing personalization, for example using personalized coupons, and other types of promotions would be a nice surprise for customers tired of getting bombarded with the same offers over and over again.

 With Christmas right around the corner, it is the last moment to rethink your Christmas marketing ideas, set up your promotion campaigns, and boost your sales performance.
-We encourage you to use the Voucherify platform – an API-first promotion engine that you can integrate with your e-commerce store within hours.
-Our validation rules let you create all the above-mentioned campaigns and using our ready integration with WooCommerce, Magento, Shopify, BigCommerce, and Elastic Path will help you save time.
+You can use Voucherify – an API-first promotion engine that you can integrate with your e-commerce store within hours.
+Our validation rules let you create all the above-mentioned campaigns with no extra development.

 It's not too late to improve your Christmas campaigns